mrlikl/cfn2iam/README.md

 ## How It Works

 1. The tool parses the CloudFormation template to extract all resource types
-2. For each resource type, it queries the CloudFormation registry to get the required permissions
+2. For each resource type, it fetches the schema from pre-hosted GitHub schemas (https://mrlikl.github.io/cfn2iam/backend/schemas/)
 3. It categorizes permissions into "update" (create/update/read) and "delete-specific" permissions
 4. It generates a policy document with appropriate Allow and Deny statements
 5. It saves the policy document to a file with a unique name